Table of contents |

 Example: Salt solution, sugar solution, Air.

-Example: Soil, mixture of sand and water.
+Example: Soil, a mixture of sand and water.

 All physical quantities have to be measured.
 The value of a physical quantity is expressed as the product of the numerical value and the unit in which it is expressed.
-For example, for the physical quantity length, say “7 meter”, “7” represents the numerical value and “meter” represents the unit.
+For example, for the physical quantity length, say “7 meter”, “7” represents the numerical value, and “meter” represents the unit.

 The International System of Units (in French Le Systeme International d’Unites– abbreviated as SI) was established by the 11th General Conference on Weights and Measures (CGPM from Conference Generale des Poids at Measures).
 The SI system has seven base units.